Who is Pip?

 I want to change my order - what can I do?

 Unfortunately you cannot amend your order once it has been placed.
-If you give us a call as soon as you can, we may be able to manually change it, if it has not yet been dispatched.
+If you give us an email as soon as you can, we may be able to manually change it, if it has not yet been dispatched.

 Can I return my Pip & Nut order and get a refund?

 We really hope you love your order, but if for some reason you change your mind and want to send something back we will accept returns for up to 30 days.
-Providing we receive the product in its original condition, we'll issue you a full refund.
+Please email firstname.lastname@example.org to find out the best way to return your items.

 Which shops can I find Pip & Nut in?